ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-1.md

      3. 5G with Nvidia A100X (A100 GPU + BlueField2 NIC)

-#### We have evaluated variety of Arm server platforms from Foxconn, Gigabyte, WIWYNN, SuperMicro and HPE
+#### We have evaluated a variety of Arm server platforms from Foxconn, Gigabyte, WIWYNN, Supermicro and HPE

      1. Gigabyte (Mt.
 Snow 1P)